Yoga Teacher Training

 Is there an ideal age to begin yoga teacher training?

 There is no specific age requirement for joining the training.
-What matters most is having an established personal yoga practice and the readiness to engage with the physical, reflective, and academic aspects of the programme.
+What matters most is having an established personal yoga practice and a readiness to engage with the physical, reflective, and study-based aspects of the programme.

 Our trainees have ranged from their early 20s through to their 50s and 70s.
-Yoga can be practised and taught at many stages of life.
+Yoga can be practised and shared at many stages of life.

-Applicants should ideally have a minimum of two years of regular yoga practice before beginning the training.
+Applicants are ideally expected to have a minimum of two years of regular yoga practice before beginning the training.

 Will I still be able to apply if I have had a break in my yoga practice?